SyedImtiyaz-1/TrainDekho-Extension/README.md

 ### **2. Real-Time Alerts**
 - Sends an immediate notification with the user’s **real-time location** and **train details** to the nearest station and police.
 - The alert includes a pre-configured message to ensure quick action:

   *"Emergency!
-Possible hijacking on Train [Train Number].
+Possible Danger on Train [Train Number].
 Immediate assistance required at [Location]."*

 ### **3. Hijacker Mitigation**
 - If the user cannot interact due to pressure from hijackers, the extension ensures: